Chart Color Schemes

 Employment

 Telina has a balanced workforce with representation from both white and blue collar jobs.
-Manufacturing and industrial sectors are strongly represented in the area.
-The unemployment rate is 4.2%, with an estimated employment growth of 0.6% over the past year, according to AreaSearch's aggregation of statistical area data.
+Manufacturing and industrial sectors are strongly represented in the city.
+The unemployment rate stands at 3.0% based on AreaSearch's aggregation of statistical area data.

-As of September 2025, there are 1,347 residents employed while the unemployment rate is 0.1% higher than Rest of Qld's rate of 4.1%.
-Workforce participation in Telina is at 74.8%, compared to Rest of Qld's 65.7%.
-Census responses indicate that only 3.6% of residents work from home, though Covid-19 lockdown impacts should be considered.
-The dominant employment sectors among residents include manufacturing, construction, and health care & social assistance.
+As of December 2025, Telina had 1,339 residents employed, with an unemployment rate of 1.0% lower than Regional Qld's rate of 4.0%.
+Workforce participation in Telina is high at 72.0%, compared to Regional Qld's 64.5%.
+According to Census responses, only 3.6% of residents work from home, although Covid-19 lockdown impacts should be considered.
+The dominant employment sectors include manufacturing, construction, and health care & social assistance.

-Telina shows a strong specialization in manufacturing, with an employment share 2.9 times the regional level.
-However, health care & social assistance is under-represented, with only 10.1% of Telina's workforce compared to 16.1% in Rest of Qld.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-During the year to September 2025, employment levels increased by 0.6%, and labour force increased by 1.8%, resulting in a rise in unemployment by 1.2 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment rise by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Telina's employment mix suggests local employment should increase by 5.3% over five years and 11.7% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Telina shows strong specialization in manufacturing, with an employment share 2.9 times the regional level.
+However, health care & social assistance is under-represented, with only 10.1% of Telina's workforce compared to 16.1% in Regional Qld.
+The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population numbers.
+Between December 2024 and December 2025, Telina's labour force decreased by 3.0%, alongside a 2.7% decline in employment, leading to a fall of 0.3 percentage points in unemployment.
+In contrast, Regional Qld saw employment rise by 0.7%, the labour force grow by 1.0%, and unemployment increase by 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is expected to expand by 6.6% and by 13.7% over ten years.
+Applying these projections to Telina's employment mix indicates local employment should increase by 5.3% over five years and 11.7% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment